Swiss spy agency warns U.S., Britain about huge data leak

 Swiss authorities have been investigating, and in some cases have charged, whistleblowers and some European government officials for using criminal methods to acquire confidential financial data about suspected tax evaders from Switzerland's traditionally secretive banks.

-The suspect in the spy data theft worked for the NDB, or Federal Intelligence Service, which is part of Switzerland's Defence Ministry, for about eight years.
+The suspect in the spy data theft worked for the NDB, or Federal Intelligence Service, which is part of Switzerland's Defense Ministry, for about eight years.

 He was described by a source close to the investigation as a "very talented" technician and senior enough to have "administrator rights," giving him unrestricted access to most or all of the NDB's networks, including those holding vast caches of secret data.